Pylons/pyramid/docs/narr/viewconfig.rst

 - By specifying a view within a :term:`route configuration`.
 View configuration via a route configuration is performed by using the :meth:`pyramid.config.Configurator.add_route` method, passing a ``view`` argument specifying a view callable.
+This method is deprecated as of :app:`Pyramid` 1.1.

 .. note:: A package named ``pyramid_handlers`` (available from PyPI) provides an analogue of :term:`Pylons` -style "controllers", which are a special